signatureSigned Reads

 # This does NOT — msg.sender will be 0x0

-A common example: a contract with a balanceOf() that takes no arguments and uses msg.sender internally to look up the caller's balance.
+A common example: SRC20's balanceOf() takes no arguments and uses msg.sender internally.
 If you call it with .tread, the contract sees the zero address as the sender and returns its balance — which is almost certainly zero.

 What gets encrypted